Video Conference Etiquette Tips

 Practice speaking to the camera and not the screen.

-Our tendency is to look at the person on the screen, but you should look at the camera when you speak so the audience feels like you’re talking directly to them.
+Our tendency is to look at the person on the screen, however, when looking at the camera when you speak, the audience feels like you’re talking directly to them.

 During your meeting: